Bangladesh's Dairy Industry Overview

 Bangladesh Dairy Development Board

-The interim government of Bangladesh has established the Bangladesh Dairy Development Board as of September 1, 2025.
+The interim government of Bangladesh established the Bangladesh Dairy Development Board as of September 1, 2025.
 This initiative, part of the "Bangladesh Dairy Development Board Act, 2023", aims to boost milk and dairy product production, establish quality standards, and improve market management.
 The production increase is attributed to the expansion of livestock and gradual productivity growth.
+'Pushti Kothha' was launched to promote safe milk production and consumption, aiming to reduce greenhouse gas emissions and improve farmer incomes in Bangladesh.

 Related news